JackW25/JackW25/README.md

 - 👋 Hi, I’m Jack Wonnacott
-- 👀 I am from Canada, self taught in beginner HTML/CSS, with experience in NodeJS and Express.
-Some experience with Nginx and Web Servers
+- 👀 I am from Canada, self taught with 2 years experience in HTML/CSS, EJS, and in NodeJS and Express.
+Experienced in NGINX and Server Management
 - 🌱 I try to make unique and useful projects that can help many different people with different tasks.
 - 🧠 I am always trying to learn new things and improve upon what I know!
-- 🎶 In my spare time I enjoy music, going to the gym, and practicing on the guitar.
-I'm into a lot of Psych/Classical rock and need more music so feel free to send some over *please*
+- 🎶 I am into Psych/Classic Rock, and also a beginner on the electric guitar.

 Some projects I am working on:
   [YT Downloader](https://www.rezfile.net)